eeliacik/Lil-Mafia/README.md

 #### Visual design

-- General design revision
+- Minor changes and fixes

 ## Status

-I am working on visual design.
+working on data structure

 ## Languages and Tools: